bmilcs/odin-project/JAVASCRIPT.md

-Combine declaration & assignment into a single line:
+To combine declaration & assignment into a single line:

 ```js
 let message = "Hello!";